FlavScents AInsights Entry for Decanol (CAS: 112-30-1)

 4. Use in Flavors

-Decanol is used in a variety of flavor categories, including citrus, floral, and creamy profiles.
-It serves as a functional modifier, enhancing the richness and depth of flavor systems.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to a waxy or soapy taste.
-Decanol is stable under normal processing conditions but may oxidize over time, affecting its sensory characteristics.
+Decanol is utilized in flavor formulations to impart creamy, fatty, and waxy notes.
+It is commonly used in dairy, coconut, and certain fruit flavors.
+Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering waxy notes.
+Decanol is relatively stable under typical food processing conditions, although it may oxidize over time, affecting its sensory properties.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature